-To make matters a bit more complicated, both types of brokers usually offer both cash and margin accounts.
+Both full-service and discount brokerages typically offer both cash and margin accounts.
 In a cash account, you’ll need to have the actual cash money to buy your assets, whereas in a margin account, the broker will lend you some capital to make purchases, using the securities you already own as collateral.

 Different Types of Investment Accounts

-Along with deciding what type of brokerage you’d like to do business with (and how much you’re willing to pay for financial services), you’ll also need to decide what type of investment account works best for your goals.
+Aside from deciding what type of brokerage you’d like to do business with (and how much you’re willing to pay for financial services), you’ll also need to decide what type of investment account works best for your goals.

 Maybe you’re investing for a shorter-term objective, like purchasing a house—or maybe you’re trying to ensure you’ll have a comfortable retirement.
 Either way, there are specific investment account types, or “vehicles,” designed to help you get there.